 This watch’s incredible resistance to water at great depths does nothing to compromise on luxury; to the naked eye it looks like a classic Rolex design that wouldn’t look out of place on the red carpet.
 If you’re a scuba diver, and you’re looking for a luxury timepiece that won’t let you down at any depth, the Deepsea is the watch for you.

 Omega Seamaster Ploprof

-If you’re keen on the impressive water resistance of the Rolex Deepsea, but want something less flashy and more functional, the Seamaster Ploprof is the watch for you.
+If you’re keen on the impressive water-resistance of the Rolex Deepsea, but want something less flashy and more functional, the Seamaster Ploprof is the best watch to invest in 2020.
 There are a number of different straps available, including rubber and metal, and all of them can be adjusted to be large enough to fit over a diving suit.
 A large, prominent button allows the diver’s bezel to be set while underwater, and wearing gloves, while the chunky dial allows divers to change settings while underwater.

 It is water resistant to 1.2km, meaning that the vast majority of divers will never have to worry about exceeding its pressure limit.
 You wouldn’t wear this one to a party, but if you’re a serious diver, this is a solid, practical watch.

 The Submariner is known by many as the quintessential James Bond watch, after Sean Connery, Roger Moore, George Lazenby, and Timothy Dalton’s Bond’s all wore one.
 However, as the name of the watch suggests, it is also an extremely capable diving watch, able to be submerged safely at depths of up to 1,000 feet.

 Its unidirectional rotatable bezel allows divers to safely and accurately monitor diving time and compression stops.
 Despite all of its spectacular diving features, the luxury of the Submariner is such that many users will never take it diving.
 They just like the watch.
 And can you really blame them?